cdellacqua/sleep.js/docs/README.md

 Return a Promise that resolves after the specified delay.

-The returned Promise provides a `skip` method that can be used to resolve early.
+The returned Promise provides a `skip` method that can be used to resolve (or reject) early.

 Note: although using setTimeout under the hood, you can pass a value greater than its usual limit of 2147483647 (0x7fffffff, ~24.8 days).
 This implementation